- Financial wellbeing

-Money worries are keeping your employees up at night and affecting their work — here’s how to improve communication and encourage employees to talk about financial wellbeing at work
+Money worries may be keeping your employees up at night and affecting their work — here’s how to improve communication and encourage employees to talk about financial wellbeing at work.

 During your performance reviews, when you discuss an employee’s performance and their lack of focus, have you considered what is praying on their mind?
 What’s turned your once enthusiastic, engaged employee to become distracted, frustrated and unfocused?
 The answer could be down to financial wellbeing.

-The sad reality is, 94% of employees are consumed by money worries.
-The average household debt in the UK stands at a record £15,400 and 30% of employees have admitted that financial worries are their chief concerns.
-The situation is a serious one, but is it a personal matter?
-Why should businesses care about employee financial wellbeing?
+At a time when the cost of living and household debt are particular causes of stress, many of your employees may be consumed by money worries.
+So, why should businesses care about employee financial wellbeing?
 How do financial worries impact a business’ bottom line and how can we encourage employees to open up and talk about financial wellbeing at work?